oazabir/Droptiles/README.md

 * **Content aggregator** for News and Research purpose.

 ### Who am I?
-I am the Chief Architect of SaaS Platform, BT (aka British Telecom).
+I am Omar AL Zabir, the Chief Architect of SaaS Platform, BT (aka British Telecom).
 Microsoft MVP on ASP.NET/IIS.
 Ex Co-Founder and CTO of the first Web 2.0 Social Start Page - Pageflakes, owner of popular open source projects - [Dropthings](http://dropthings.omaralzabir.com), [Codeuml.com](http://codeuml.com).

+Follow me on [my blog](http://omaralzabir.com) for future updates.

 ### License
 *Droptiles* is **Open Source**.
 It is free for personal use as long as you keep the copyright notices intact.
 In order to buy license, go to the [Droptiles production site](http://www.droptiles.com/) and there's a tile on the right side to place the order through Paypal.